rjweld21/OpenSourcePneumaticSystem/README.md

         text editor, like Notepad, and change "python3" to "python".
         - If this fails as well, you will need to ensure Python 3 is set up correctly and callable from command line.
+    3. If command line opens and does not return error, continue to step 3 below.

 2. More complicated method in case easy method does not work
     1. Open a command or powershell terminal